-Please refer to Conestoga Student Guide for the procedure and criteria regarding Clearance of Academic Deficiency.
+Please refer to the College Policies, Procedures, Practices and Guidelines webpage then click on the Academic Administration side tab and search for the document entitled Clearance of Academic Deficiency.
 Please note that following the end of semester, contact with any student eligible to write a supplemental will be made either by phone or email.
 A specific date, time and room number will be given to each student.
 If a student does not respond to this contact, the student forfeits the opportunity to write a supplemental test.

 Readmission to the Program

 Only one opportunity for readmission following discontinuance will be offered.
 Acceptance is not guaranteed and is dependent on seat availability and academic status.

 Students are required to apply for readmission when they have been absent from their program for one semester or longer unless an Intention Form has been completed (returning students only), or when the student has withdrawn or been discontinued.
 Upon readmission, students are placed into the current program of study which determines graduation requirements.
 Students are subject to the College and Program policies and procedures in place at the time of readmission.

 Students applying for readmission to Level/Semester one must do so through ontariocolleges.ca.
 Students applying for readmission to a level beyond Level/Semester one must do so using a Conestoga College Program Application Form.
 Applicable fees will be charged.

 The application for readmission will be reviewed based on the student's academic eligibility, program readmission requirements, and space availability.
 The student will be informed in writing of the decision.

 For additional information, refer to the Readmission Procedure found on the college website.